 Visual attention, the role of task and memory:

 Theories of active visual perception emphasize the important role that task goals, and memory mechanisms, have on the allocation of visual attention during scene understanding.

 In this context, our has demonstrated that: (a) eye-movement statistics can be used to train classification algorithms to predict the associated task very accurately (Coco and Keller, 2014, JoV), and that (b) in a visual search task, older participants primed with contextual information perform significantly worse than younger participants, especially when the target object is inconsistent with the primed context, suggesting that reliance on mechanisms of contextual expectations becomes stronger as we age (Borges and Coco, 2015, EAP CogSci, proceedings).

 Expectancy mechanisms during cross-modal semantic integration in verification tasks:

 The cognitive architecture routinely relies on expectancy mechanisms to evaluate the plausibility of stimuli and establish their sequential congruency.

-Here, we demonstrate: (a) the interaction of expectancy mechanisms of stimulus plausibility and congruency on action-dynamics responses (Coco and Duran, under review, PBR), and (b) the differential neural signatures of congruency (first) and plausibility (later) effects (Coco, ea, under review, Neuropsychologia).
+Here, we demonstrate: (a) the interaction of expectancy mechanisms of stimulus plausibility and congruency on action-dynamics responses (Coco and Duran, 2017, PBR), and (b) the differential neural signatures of congruency (first) and plausibility (later) effects (Coco, ea, 2017, Neuropsychologia).